 Traditionally used to flavour bean dishes, epazote has the added medicinal benefit of acting as a carminative, or anti-flatulent agent.
 Epazote is an unfussy plant that will grow in even poor soils.
 Grow in full sun for best results, in a warm spot in the garden.
-Follow the How to Grow Epazote from seeds and feel free to eat beans.
+Continue reading for more information on how to grow epazote from seed.

 Dysphania ambrosioides (syn.
 Chenopodium ambrosioides)

 Sow indoors in mid-spring and transplant or sow direct outdoors once soil warms up in late spring or early summer.
 Optimal temperature for germination: 21°C (70°F).
 Bottom heat speeds germination.
 Seeds should sprout in 7-14 days.

 Press seeds into the soil and barely cover.
 Keep moist until germination and transplant or thin plants to stand 15cm (6″) apart in the row.